-Crete is the biggest island of Greece and one of the biggest in the Mediterranean.
+Crete is one of the biggest islands in the Mediterranean.
 It’s a palette of stunning colors, pink sand beaches, turquoise seas, brown mountains, and green olive groves.
-A land with an ideal climate all year round, abundant water resources and an incredible nature.
-The rich fauna and flora give life to an interesting landscape but also to one of the healthiest diets in the world, the Cretan diet.
-All these traits put Crete at the center of touristic interest making it one of the most popular Greek islands for vacations.
-Whether it’s your first time or not, check these insanely practical tips for holidays in Crete!
+A land with an ideal climate all year round and incredible nature.
+And also cradle of one of the healthiest diets in the world, the Cretan diet.
+All traits that put Crete at the center of touristic interest making it a popular Greek island for vacations.
+Whether it’s your first time or not, check these insanely practical guide to plan a trip to Crete!

 - Airports in Crete